-Canon has continued its ongoing tease of the Canon EOS R5, revealing that the camera possesses "cinema industry-standard" specs including 8K RAW internal, and "will shoot comfortably on high-end production sets" such as commercials, dramas and documentaries.
+ORIGINAL STORY 20 APRIL 2020: Canon has continued its ongoing tease of the Canon EOS R5, revealing that the camera possesses "cinema industry-standard" specs including 8K RAW internal, and "will shoot comfortably on high-end production sets" such as commercials, dramas and documentaries.

-In fact, the Canon EOS R5's specs are so powerful that the manufacturer claims it can act as a partner to its newly announced Canon EOS C300 Mark III cinema camera, as it "boasts features seen only in high-end cinema cameras many times its price point and video features no other mirrorless camera on the market offers."
+In fact, the Canon EOS R5's specs are so powerful that the manufacturer claims it can act as a partner to its newly announced Canon EOS C300 Mark III (opens in new tab) cinema camera (opens in new tab), as it "boasts features seen only in high-end cinema cameras many times its price point and video features no other mirrorless camera on the market offers."

 While the Canon EOS R5's sensor resolution still has not been revealed, one mystery has now been solved: its memory format.
 Well, make that formats – the R5's dual memory card slots comprise one SD UHS-II and one CFexpress card.

 • Read more: Canon EOS R5 has 45MP sensor? (opens in new tab)